wso2/docs-security/README.md

 Write `September 15` when the year is clear from context, and `September 2026` when the day is not needed.

-A pull request check fails when a date uses any other format.
-To run the check locally, run the following command from the repository root:
+A pull request check fails when a Markdown file that the pull request adds or changes contains a date in any other format.
+To check all files locally, run the following command from the repository root:

 ```shell
 $ python3 .github/scripts/check_date_format.py